singshiying/cmip6_crf_evaluation_projection/README.md

 - The code complements the methods described in the paper; refer to the publication for detailed methodology.
 - Dependencies and required datasets are specified within individual code files.
 - When referencing figures, please cite the original paper.

-## Citation

-If you use the code or figures from this repository, please cite:

-Shi, Y., Zhang, H., Zhang, M. Better CMIP6 Models in the Simulation of Cloud Radiative Fields Indicate Larger Cloud Feedback.
-Advances in Atmospheric Sciences.